0

 Inversion ankle sprain can impact the health of the cuboid bone and the midfoot

 Inversion ankle sprains occur when the foot rolls inward, causing the ligaments on the outside of the ankle to stretch or tear.
 This type of injury can also lead to cuboid syndrome.
+The cuboid squeeze technique may not be suitable for patients with a coincident lateral ankle sprain, as this technique requires the ankle to be maximally plantar flexed, which could aggravate the sprain before the ankle has sufficiently healed.

 Inversion ankle sprains are one of the most common types of ankle injuries.
 They often occur during sports or other physical activities.